 In Indonesia, we worked with our local volunteers to provide community members with education on sanitation best practices and tips on how to share the gospel.
 Families received bar soap, churches were gifted with face masks, and videos detailing handwashing techniques were shared from village to village.
 580 masks were delivered to families, 274 bars of soap were distributed to community members, and Christ Light materials were printed and given to children so they could learn about Jesus while at home.Support this work

-By shifting our Health and Wellness Education program online, we have been able to provide community members with continued support.
-Local health care volunteers have created videos that provide program participants with in-depth education about the virus and how to stay safe.
-During this time of social isolation, our staff and volunteers have been calling program participants to check in with them to see how they are doing emotionally, physically, and spiritually.
-A recent mental health online workshop addressed the increase in emotional support needs of community members.
-Discussions centered around how to maintain good mental health from a Christian perspective.
-Workshop groups typically consist of around ten participants.Support this work
+By shifting our Health and Wellness Education program online, we were able to provide community members with continued support.
+Local health care volunteers created videos that provided program participants with in-depth education about the virus and how to stay safe.
+During the time of social isolation, our staff and volunteers called program participants to check in with them to see how they are doing emotionally, physically, and spiritually.
+Mental health online workshops addressed the increase in emotional support needs of community members.
+Discussions centered around how to maintain good mental health from a Christian perspective.Support this work

-In Nigeria, our COVID-19 prevention efforts have provided 22 congregations with the supplies to create handwashing stations, and supplied congregation and community members with face masks and hand sanitizer.
+In Nigeria, our COVID-19 prevention efforts provided 22 congregations with the supplies needed to create handwashing stations, and supplied congregation and community members with face masks and hand sanitizer.
 In addition to providing supplies, local pastors received COVID-19 prevention education to share with their communities.Support this work